-62. The RBGE's procurement policies shall reflect relevant guidance in the Procurement section of the SPFM and relevant guidance issued by the SG's Procurement and Commercial Directorate.
-Procurement should be undertaken by appropriately trained and authorised staff and treated as a key component of achieving the RBGE's objectives consistent with the principles of Best Value, the highest professional standards and any legal requirements.
-Unless covered by a specific delegated authority any proposal to award a contract without competition (non-competitive action) must be approved in advance by the SG.
-Any external consultancy contracts with a value of more than £100,000 must be approved in advance by the Cabinet Secretary for Infrastructure, Investment and Cities and the Cabinet Secretary for Finance, Employment and Sustainable Growth.
+73. RBGE procurement policies shall reflect relevant guidance in the Procurement section of the SPFM and relevant guidance issued by the SG's Procurement and Commercial Directorate.
+Procurement should be undertaken by appropriately trained and authorised staff and treated as a key component of achieving the RBGE's objectives consistent with the principles of Best Value the highest professional standards, and any legal requirements.
+All external consultancy contracts over the value of £100,000 or any proposal to award a contract without competition (non-competitive action) over the value of £100,000 must be endorsed in advance by the Regius Keeper.

-63. Any major investment programmes or projects undertaken by the RBGE shall be subject to the guidance in the Major Investment Projects section of the SPFM and is also subject to a specific delegated authority.
+74. Any major investment programmes or projects undertaken by RBGE shall be subject to the guidance in the Major Investment Projects section of the SPFM [and is also subject to a specific delegated authority].
 The sponsor unit must be kept informed of progress on such programmes and projects and Ministers must be alerted to any developments that could undermine their viability.
-ICT investment plans must be reported to the SG's Information Services Investment Board.
+ICT investment plans must be reported to the SG's Office of the Chief Information Officer.

-64. The RBGE shall pay all matured and properly authorised invoices relating to transactions with suppliers in accordance with the Expenditure and Payments section of the SPFM, and in doing so shall seek wherever possible and appropriate to meet the SG's target for the payment of invoices within 10 working days of their receipt.
+75. The RBGE shall pay all matured and properly authorised invoices relating to transactions with suppliers in accordance with the Expenditure and Payments section of the SPFM, and in doing so shall seek wherever possible and appropriate to meet the SG's target for the payment of invoices within 10 working days of their receipt.